5 Reasons Why ATVs Don’t Have Seatbelts (UTVs Do)

 5. More Chances For Something To Go Wrong

-Since you don’t have any good strap down points for a seatbelt on an ATV, you end up having more chances for things to go wrong.
+Since you don’t have any good strap down points for a seat belt on an ATV, you end up having more chances for things to go wrong.

 If you need an off-road vehicle that has seat belts, then you need to look into getting a UTV or side by side.